xtyangpsp/SeisGo/README.md

 Map views with geographical projections are plotted using **PyGMT** (https://www.pygmt.org/latest/).
 The following are steps to install PyGMT package (please refer to PyGMT webpage for trouble shooting and testing):

-Install GMT through conda first into the `SeisPy` environment:
+Install GMT through conda first into the `SeisGo` environment:

 ```
-conda activate seispy
+conda activate seisgo
 conda config --prepend channels conda-forge
 conda install  python pip numpy pandas xarray netcdf4 packaging gmt
 ```

-**You may need to specify the python version available on your environment.** In ~/.bash_profile, add this line: `export GMT_LIBRARY_PATH=$SEISPYROOT/lib`, where `$SEISPYROOT` is the root directory of the `seispy` environment.
+**You may need to specify the python version available on your environment.** In ~/.bash_profile, add this line: `export GMT_LIBRARY_PATH=$SEISGOROOT/lib`, where `$SEISGOROOT` is the root directory of the `seisgo` environment.
 Then, run:

 ```
 conda install pygmt